chrisclark/blog/content/copy-editing-a-novel-with-chatgpt.md

 For a novel of about 90,000 words, GPT4 identified 1120 "issues", which the script above reduced to 811.
 I suspect feeding the corrections back into ChatGPT with a prompt to identify only real corrections could have worked -- but good old-fashioned string manipulation with Python is also plenty good.
 I'm not yet reaching for ChatGPT to solve all of my problems, but perhaps I am a luddite.

 Of the remaining corrections, about 25% are truly legitimate corrections, 50% are somewhat random wording and stylistic changes, and the remaining 25% are legitimate grammar issues, but are contained within spoken dialogue or are otherwise used purposefully.
-If this were a copy-edit a magazine article, this last 25% would be useful, as the author would want the writing to confirm strictly to a standard (e.g. Chicago Manual of Style) -- but is of limited utility in the context of a novel.
+If this was a copy-edit for a magazine article, this last 25% would be useful, as the author would want the writing to conform strictly to a standard (e.g. Chicago Manual of Style) -- but is of limited utility in the context of a novel.

 Here are some representative corrections.